tom9zbx/GIFtoolsCookbook/content/recipes/fwdModAmpData.rst

 Once the data are loaded, GIFtools will have the three items shown in the project tree on the left.
 It's a good idea to regularly :ref:`save <projSave>` your project!

 .. note:: If you have a susceptibility model, you can :ref:`import the model <importModel>` and skip directly to :ref:`forward modelling the amplitude data <ampStep3>`.

+Before we can solve for an equivalent source model for this magnetic data, we need to :ref:`set the I/O for the data and uncertainties <setioHeaders>`.
+This means we need to :ref:`assign uncertainties to the data first <assignUncert>`.

+Use the menu structure to set the uncertainty for the magnetic data:

+**Data Manipulation** |rarr| **Assign uncertainties**

+A dialog pops up to add a percentage and/or a floor to each header.
+We completed the dialog by clicking the **Assign** checkbox for the header "B" and using 0 for percentage and 0.5 nT for the floor.
+Click "OK" to apply the changes.
+Now use the menu structure to set the I/O headers for the data:

+**Data Manipulation** |rarr| **Set I/O headers**

+For this example, make sure the total-field anomaly is set the "B" and the uncertainty to "B_uncert" by choosing these from the drop-down boxes.
+Click "OK" to close the dialog and apply the changes.
+The info panel for the magnetic data item will have updated and all minimum data requirements for the inversion are now set (indicated using ** in the info panel).

 .. _ampStep2: